abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

 Users are entitled to:

 - Fair billing.
-This will likely entail different cost per time on the quantum machine vs time on the supporting infrastructure.
+Note that the cost per time on the quantum machine will likely be different from that on the supporting classical infrastructure.

 Users won't appreciate: